HelioGiroto/psychic-llama/README.md

   		_lda_topics_

   1. jaccard->lda.py
   		1. Projects the documents from _combined_ onto orthogonalized versions of the basis vectors in _lda_topics_.
+Creates the following files: